Trazalon, Trazodone

 Trazodone for Insomnia

 Many doctors recommend using Trazodone as a sleep aid when other methods are not effective, for long-term insomnia problems that can't be solved through lifestyle changes or nondrug treatments.
 It helps maintain sleep without creating a reliance on it.
-The lower doses, between 25 and 100 mg, usually work well in helping people fall asleep faster and achieve quality sleep.
+The lower doses, ranging from 25 to 100 mg, typically work well in helping people fall asleep faster and achieve quality sleep.

 Application in Fibromyalgia-Related Pain and Fatigue